sagemathinc/sbir2015/description.md

 The customers we will focus on for this proposal are instructors teaching upper division courses (both at universities or online) and the students in those courses.
 The business model is freemium.
+This means that the majority of users consider the service fully usable for **free** and (like Gmail or Dropbox) the free version is not just a trial version!
-We charge some users a monthly fee to run their projects on better and much more stable members-only computers.
+However,  we also intend to charge many users a monthly fee to run their projects on better members-only computers.
-We also provide dedicated resources that instructors can use for all students in a course they are teaching, or for research computations.
-We pay Google for cloud compute resources; in exchange for managing the resources, backing up disk, and providing redundancy, we mark up the cost by a certain percentage.
+We also sell dedicated resources that instructors can use for all students in a course they are teaching, or for research computations.
+We pay Google for cloud compute resources; in exchange for managing the resources, backing up disks, and providing redundancy, we mark up the cost by a certain percentage.
 We thus make it easy for many unrelated users to share resources in the cloud and benefit from our experience managing these resources.
-We provide a front-end for our customers that makes the underlying virtual machines easy to use for teaching a course, or doing a collaborative research project.
+We provide a web-based interface that makes the underlying virtual machines easy to use for teaching a course, or doing a collaborative research project.
 Whenever we provide dedicated compute resources we make money, since we are simply marking up their cost by a fixed amount.
-We also keep the cost down for the free resources by using Google's cheaper ``preemptible instances", which randomly get rebooted, and we restrict the CPU and memory use by each user using cgroups.
+We also keep the cost down for the free resources by using Google's cheaper ``preemptible instances", which randomly get rebooted, and we restrict the memory and speed of each user's project.

-The interactive homework system we plan to build would mainly use the above business model.
+The interactive homework system we plan to build would use the freemium business model described above.
 It would provide SMC with more functionality, which would make SMC valuable for a wider range of courses, hence increase the number of customers.
 Instructors will be encouraged to make problems they develop freely available;